sedzinfo/workingfunctions/docs/reference/plot_boxplot.md

 - df:

-  dataframe or vector with continous or ordinal data
+  Data frame or numeric vector.
+Non-numeric columns are silently dropped.

 - title:

-  Plot title
+  Character string used as the plot title.
+Default is `""`.

 - base_size:

-  numeric base font size
+  Base font size passed to `theme_bw()`.
+Default is `10`.

-## Details
+## Value

-uses ggplot
+A single `ggplot` object.

 ## Examples